kubedb/docs/docs/guides/memcached/concepts/memcached.md

 - [Monitor Memcached with builtin Prometheus](/docs/guides/memcached/monitoring/using-builtin-prometheus.md)
 - [Monitor Memcached with Prometheus operator](/docs/guides/memcached/monitoring/using-prometheus-operator.md)

-### spec.configSecret
+### spec.configuration
+`spec.configuration` is an optional field that specifies custom configuration for Memcached cluster.
+It has the following fields:

-`spec.configSecret` is an optional field that allows users to provide custom configuration for Memcached.
-This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-So you can use any Kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/memcached/custom-configuration/using-config-file.md).
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Memcached object.
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Memcached cluster.

 ### spec.podTemplate